+'''

+MCFG 10 112 0 0 0 0 (return)

+'''

 The four zeros indicate that no other message outputs have been set.
 The MCFG command is described in Table 5-1 (p.
-30).
+31).

 Table 5-1: Summary of the terminal mode commands available Command Parameter/ parameter block Description ALARMS Angle Angle is the threshold tilt angle of the sensor beyond which an alarm will be flagged.
 The settable range is 0 to 90.0 degrees tilt and the default is 45.0 degrees.
 APPLICATION Application_n Application_n selects pre-configured user settings optimized for a specific application.
-For the following values of n: 0 = Help 10 = Aviation 20 = Research 40 = Meteorology 225 = User defaults The default application for the SkyVUE PRO is 40, Meteorology.
+For the following values of n: 0 = Help 10 = Aviation 20 = Research 40 = Meteorology 225 = User defaults The default application for the SkyVue PRO is 40, Meteorology.
 Settings adjusted by the APPLICATION command include settings in BS, MCFG, and UNITS.
 BS Attenuated Rules for BS command are: (see SCALE, BS_Av_Time <= Measurement_Period-1s.
-Measurement and message intervals (p.
-47) for more information on compatibility of different parameters) Noise_Gate, Measurement Period, Rolling Average, Message Interval BS_Temporal Filter_Mode Message_Interval must be a multiple of Measurement_Period.
-Attenuated_SCALE is the scalar for the attenuated backscatter percent.
-0.001 to 100% (default 100%) BS_Av_Time is the backscatter average time in seconds.
+Measurement and message BS_Av_Time, Noise_Gate, Message_Interval must be a multiple of Measurement_Period. intervals (p.
+48) for more information on Measurement Period, Attenuated_SCALE is the scalar for the attenuated backscatter percent.
+0.001 to 100% (default 100%) compatibility of different parameters) Rolling_Average, Message_Interval BS_Av_Time is the backscatter average time in seconds.
 1 to 30 (default 2).
-Note: Must not be greater than Measurement Period - 1.0 Noise_Gate controls the noise threshold applied to back-scatter.
-Noise_Gate = -1000, all backscatter range is corrected.
+BS_Temporal Filter_Mode Note: Must not be greater than Measurement Period - 1.0 Noise_Gate controls the noise threshold applied to back-scatter.
+Noise_Gate = -1000, all backscatter range is

-Table 5-1: Summa Table 5-1: Summary of the terminal mode commands available Command Parameter/ parameter block Description Noise_Gate = 0.0 to 1000.0, standard deviation (default 2) for noise threshold.
+Table 5-1: Summary of the terminal mode commands available Command Parameter/ parameter block Description corrected.
+Noise_Gate = 0.0 to 1000.0, standard deviation (default 2) for noise threshold.
 Only backscatter above this is range corrected.
 Measurement_Period = 0 or 2 to 600 seconds (default 10).
-If set to 0 and the SkyVUE PRO is polled, it will output the last measurement made.
-If between 2 and 600 seconds, the SkyVUE PRO continually outputs messages.
-For sky condition output, Campbell Scientific recommends setting the measurement_Period ≤ 30 seconds.
+If set to 0 and the SkyVue PRO is polled, it will output the last measurement made.
+If between 2 and 600 seconds, the SkyVue PRO continually outputs messages.
+For sky condition output, Campbell Scientific recommends setting the measurement Period \leq 30 seconds.
 If a measurement_Period is greater than 30 seconds, the sky condition algorithm will be less able to resolve coverage for higher layers.
 Note: Must be a sub multiple of Message Interval Rolling_Average = 1 to 29 (default 1).
 This is the number of measurement_periods to use in a rolling average of the backscatter.
 Message_Interval is the message interval in seconds.
 Range is 2 to 600 seconds (default 10 s); 0 gives polled messages.
 Note: Must be a multiple of Measurement Period BS_Temporal Filter_Mode allows the selection of backscatter filtering modes.
 0 = Averaging 1 = Median signal processing Default setting is 1, the median mode for aviation.
-CLOSE No parameters Closes the terminal interface to allow normal message output and saves new settings to flash non-volatile storage.
+CLOSE No parameters Closes the terminal interface to allow normal message output and saves new settings to flash non-volatile

-Table 5-1: Summ Table 5-1: Summary of the terminal mode commands available
+Table 5-1: Summary of the terminal mode commands available

 Command Parameter/ parameter block Description

+storage.

 CLOUDMODE CloudMode_A CloudMode_A turns on a filter that reports the highest cloud during precipitation to avoid precipitation from being reported as low cloud.

 0 = Filter Off

 1 = Filter On (default).
 Reports the highest cloud during precipitation

 DEFAULTS No parameters Loads factory defaults

 GETUSER Reads all user settings as a string of text.
 Parameters are read in the following order:

 user = text user

-volver = user volume version
+volVer = user volume version

 OS_VER = DSP OS version

 PsuOsVer = PSU OS version

 TopOsVer = TOP OS version

-Id = SkyVUE PRO ID
+Id = SkyVue PRO ID

-Pw = SkyVUE PRO password
+Pw = SkyVue PRO password

 terminalCrc = terminal crc mode

 terminalTimeout = terminal timeout

 unitsTiltMode = units and tilt mode

 hoodHBMode = hood heater / fan heater mode

 hoodHBTestInt = hood heater / blower test interval in hours

 battBoost_mV = boost voltage used for battery charging mV

 battCharge_mA = battery charge current mA

 psuPresent = PSU present switch

-hoodHBNormSpeed = fan voltage for normal speed mV
+hoodHBNormSpeed = fan voltage for normal speed